fgsreally/phecda/packages/server/README.md

 # phecda-server
-types share between server and client, like `nestjs`
+types share between server and client, `nestjs` format

 ## express

+actually, it works as a set of middlewares
 ### server side
 ```ts
 // in test.controller.ts